 Everyone seems to have a different opinion.
 Some people believe that driving barefoot is just as safe as driving while wearing shoes.
 Other people believe that wearing certain shoes can be more dangerous than driving barefoot.

 The key is to examine how bare feet or certain shoes can impact driving ability.
 For instance, driving in socks or stockings could increase the chance that your foot slips off the pedal, causing a dangerous situation.
 However, wearing slick-bottom shoes could also result in the same situation.

 Wearing flip-flops or slippers while driving could cause a problem.
 Flip-flops can slip off or bend, causing the shoe to become jammed under or beneath the pedals.
-High-heeled shoes can become stuck in the mat making it difficult to control pedals.
+High-heeled shoes can become stuck in the mat making it difficult to control pedals or cause an accident.

 Of course, the same argument could be made about heavy boots or large shoes.
 Depending on the vehicle, these footwear choices could cause problems if they become wedged between or under the pedals.

 The fact is that any shoe could be a potential problem if it becomes jammed under or between the pedal.
 The result could be unintentional braking or uncontrolled accelerations.
 The same applies if your bare feet slip off the pedals.

 The Virginia DMV suggests that drivers wear sneakers or low heel flat shoes when driving.
 Car and Driver provides information on various driving shoes that you may want to consider.
 The bottom line is that, until Texas enacts laws regarding footwear while driving, the choice is up to the individual driver.